PatchworkBoy/homebridge-edomoticz/README.md

 Set "ssl":1 in config.json to turn on SSL (ie: server connects with https:// rather than http://).
 You will need to specify your SSL port - usually "port":"443" by default.

 ### Issues pairing to Homebridge when you have a lot of Domoticz sensors...
-If you have more than 99 devices in Domoticz, you need to limit the number of devices exposed to HomeKit (Homebridge only supports 99 Accessories on a single bridge - whilst we could combine multiple sensors into a single homekit accessory within the plugin, the possible combinations out there are endless, so we won't).
+If you have more than 100 devices in Domoticz, you need to limit the number of devices exposed to HomeKit (HomeKit only supports 100 Accessories on a single bridge - whilst we could combine multiple sensors into a single homekit accessory within the plugin, the possible combinations out there are endless, so we won't).

 Therefore, to reduce the number of devices exposed from Domoticz, create a roomplan within Domoticz via Setup > More Options > Plans > roomplan.
 Add only the devices you wish to be exposed to HomeKit to this new roomplan within Domoticz, and then get it's roomidx number.
 Set "roomid" in your config.json file to this room number.